 Neurological Impairments (Listing 11.00) include convulsive epilepsy, nonconvulsive epilepsy, central nervous system vascular accident, benign brain tumors, Parkinsonian syndrome, cerebral palsy, spinal cord or nerve root lesions, multiple sclerosis, amyotrophic lateral sclerosis, anterior poliomyelitis, myasthenia gravis (neuromuscular disease characterized by muscle weakness), muscular dystrophy, peripheral neuropathies, subacute combined cord degeneration, degenerative disease not listed elsewhere, cerebral trauma, and syringomyelia (damage to spinal cord due to formation of cyst).

-Mental Disorders (Listing 12.00) include organic mental disorders (psychological or behavioral abnormalities associated with dysfunction of the brain), schizophrenic, paranoid and other psychotic disorders, affective disorders, mental retardation, anxiety-related disorders, somatoform disorders, personality disorders, substance addiction disorders, autistic disorder, and other pervasive developmental disorders.
+Mental Disorders (Listing 12.00) include organic mental disorders (psychological or behavioral abnormalities associated with dysfunction of the brain), schizophrenic, paranoid and other psychotic disorders, affective disorders, intellectual disorder, anxiety-related disorders, somatoform disorders, personality disorders, substance addiction disorders, autistic disorder, and other pervasive developmental disorders.
 (Visit our section on disability and mental disorders for more information.)

 Malignant Neoplastic Diseases (Listing 13.00) refer to cancers, and include soft tissue tumors of the head and neck, skin, soft tissue sarcoma, lymphoma, leukemia, multiple myeloma, salivary glands, thyroid gland, breast, skeletal system-sacrcoma, maxilla, orbit or temporal fossa, nervous system, lungs, pleura or mediastinum, esophagus or stomach, small intestine, large intestine, pancreas, kidneys, adrenal glands orureters-carcinoma, urinary bladder-carcinoma, cancers of the female genital tract-carcinoma or sarcoma, prostrate gland-carcinoma, testicles, penis, metastatic carcinoma or sarcoma, and malignant neoplastic diseases treated by bone marrow or stem cell transplantation.